GilHope/Wendler5-3-1/README.md

 To use this program, simply input your 1RM for the squat, bench press, deadlift, and overhead press.
 The program will output a four-week workout plan with the prescribed sets, reps, and weights.

+This current README reflects the updates featured in 'wendler_func_3'.

 ### Input Format

 The input should be a tuple containing the 1RM values for the following lifts in the given order: